What You See Is What You Get! Flip Wilson Specials Are On getTV

 The next three specials – all titled simply The Flip Wilson Special – followed every few months (in December of 1974 and February and May of 1975).
 They hew even closer to the original Flip Wilson Show format, with the reinstatement of Flip’s opening monologue and appearances by Geraldine functioning as the centerpiece of the hour.

-The installment airing on getTV February 18 features Sammy Davis Jr., Australian singer Helen Reddy and actor William Conrad (then starring in CBS’ Cannon).
+One installment features Sammy Davis Jr., Australian singer Helen Reddy and actor William Conrad (then starring in CBS’ Cannon).
 Reddy sings “Emotion,” Geraldine headlines an elaborate Vegas stage show (with a cameo from Alan Thicke, then a writer on the show) and Sammy sings a standards medley in his typical show-stopping style.
 Reddy and Flip’s working relationship began in 1973 when he executive produced her weekly variety show as a summer replacement for his own.
 She has a delightful, low key charm on camera that may surprise viewers who only know her as the singer of “I Am Woman.”

-And on March 11, Wilson welcomes actress and singer Diahann Carroll, comedian Freddie Prinze, and singer Paul Williams.
+And in a third of The Flip Wilson Special, he welcomes actress and singer Diahann Carroll, comedian Freddie Prinze, and singer Paul Williams.
 Highlights include a disaster movie parody set in a laundromat, Carroll singing “Natural Woman,” and Geraldine competing in a beauty pageant.
 Prinze, whose rapid ascent to stardom ended tragically in 1977, makes this episode a must for fans of ‘70s TV.
 He was a natural on camera, and his hugely popular sitcom Chico And The Man is rarely rerun, so this a rare chance to see him in his prime.

 In later years, Flip was a familiar face on variety, talk, and sketch shows and he starred in the 1985-86 CBS sitcom Charlie & Co. with Gladys Knight, Della Reese, and a young Jaleel White.
 But he never again experienced the popularity he enjoyed during his early-to-mid 1970s heyday.
 The Flip Wilson specials offer an opportunity to see a groundbreaking TV personality at the top of his game, in a format he mastered and helped refine for a new generation.
 They are not to be missed, honey.